PerisD/Sac2.0/index.md

 9. Variant Call Format files necessary for population genomic analyses resulting in Figure 3a,b, Supplementary Figure 9, 10, 15.

 10. Optican density 600nm values, 96-well plate pictures and additional information for each media condition run necessary to generate Figure 5, 6, Supplementary Figure 18-27, 29.

+11. The rest of genome assemblies for *Saccharomyces* strains.

 ### Used command lines
 For in-house scripts, please check instructions by calling reading the script with a text editor (my first scripts) or by running ```python script.py --help``` for the new scripts.